 - Suggest articles and information to be featured on the Open Data Research Network Tumblr

-- Add relevant publications to the Open Data Research Mendeley Group
+- Add relevant publications to the Open Data Research Zotero Group

 - Send news items and information about events for the regular network newsletter